openstf/stf/README.md

 * The USB hub broke
   - Happens.
 Just try a new one.

+### Remote debugging (i.e. `adb connect`) disconnects while I'm working.

+If you're using STF locally, the most common cause is that you're not filtering the devices STF is allowed to connect to.
+The problem is that once you do `adb connect`, STF sees a new device and tries to set it up.
+Unfortunately since it's already connected via USB, setting up the new device causes the worker process handling the original USB device to fail.
+This is not a problem in production, since the devices should be connected to an entirely different machine anyway.
+For development it's a bit inconvenient.
+What you can do is give `stf local` a list of serials you wish to use.
+For example, if your device's serial is `0123456789ABCDEF`, use `stf local 0123456789ABCDEF`.
+Now you can use `adb connect` and STF will ignore the new device.

+There's another likely cause if you're running STF locally.
+Even if you whitelist devices by serial in STF, your IDE (e.g. Android Studio) doesn't know anything about that.
+From the IDE's point of view, you have two devices connected.
+When you try to run or debug your application, Android Studio suddenly notices that two devices are now providing JDWP connections and tries to connect to them both.
+This doesn't really work since the debugger will only allow one simultaneous connection, which causes problems with ADB.
+It then decides to disconnect the device (or sometimes itself) entirely.

+One more sad possibility is that your Android Studio likes to restart ADB behind the scenes.
+Even if you restart ADB, USB devices will soon reappear as they're still connected.
+The same is not true for remote devices, as ADB never stores the list anywhere.
+This can sometimes also happen with the Android Device Monitor (`monitor`).

 ## Recommended hardware

 This is a list of components we are currently using and are proven to work.